Hassaan-Munawar/Quiz-app-typescript/README.md

 Why TypeScript?

 TypeScript's ability to catch errors at compile time and its support for modern JavaScript features made it the perfect choice for building this application.
 It not only improved my development workflow but also ensured that the final product is reliable and efficient.

-Next Steps:
-I’m eager to continue refining this app and adding new features.
-The goal is to make it one of the best quiz apps out there, with a focus on providing a top-notch user experience.
-I’m also exploring ways to incorporate more advanced features, such as adaptive learning paths and analytics.